narang99/narang99.github.io/_posts/2025-07-28-linker-search.md

 - Search the leaf name in `DYLD_LIBRARY_PATH`
 - If its not a path like component (simply specifying the library name in load command), search in the current directory
 - Expand `@rpath, @executable_path, @loader_path` for each path-like dependency.
 If its a relative path, use the current directory to resolve.
+- Search the leaf name in `DYLD_FALLBACK_LIBRARY_PATH`, for older binaries, the default is `/usr/local/lib:/usr/lib`.
+You should not rely on it for your dependencies though

 If a file exists at any step, it is loaded.
 If the linker cannot find the dependency, loading fails.